-This user guide details information for the requesting of investigations, specimen requirements and communication of results for the department of Adult Histopathology; please see the separate user guide for Paediatric Histopathology.
+This section details information for the requesting of investigations, specimen requirements and communication of results for the department of Adult Histopathology; please see the separate section for Paediatric Histopathology.

 Adult Histopathology is situated in Clinical Sciences Building 1 at Manchester Royal Infirmary and is part of the Department of Cellular Pathology.
 We provide comprehensive services to Manchester University NHS Foundation Trust, General Practitioners, and Dental Practitioners and also provide specialist tertiary referral and opinion on a regional and national basis.